chiashenglin0204/Cpsc210-Smart-Fridge-Project/README.md

 ## Why this project interest you?:
-Because I waste tons of food due to the unawareness of expiry date, so I want to build a helper for myself to track my FoodItem, also I always forgoy what I need to buy, so I want to build a shoppingItem list for myself to remind me to buy all the foodItem in the list
+Because I waste tons of food due to the unawareness of expiry date, so I want to build a helper for myself to track my FoodItem, also I always forgot what I need to buy, so I want to build a shoppingItem list for myself to remind me to buy all the foodItem in the list

 ## Users Stories:
 - As a user, I want to be able to add/delete a foodItem in my ShoppingItem list
 - As a user, I want to be able to add/delete a foodItem in my FoodItem list
+- As a user, I want to be able to view the list of foodItem in my ShoppingItem list
-- As a user, I want to be able to view the list of foodItem in my ShoppingItem list and FoodItem list
+- As a user, I want to be able to view the list of foodItem in my FoodItem list with its purchase date and expiry date.
-- As a user, I want to be able to mark a foodItem in FoodItem list as Used, OutofStock
+- As a user, I want to be able to mark a foodItem in FoodItem list as Used and Out of Stock
-- As a user, I want to be able to see the expiry FoodItems in my FoodItem list
+- As a user, I want to be able to view the list of expiry FoodItems in my FoodItem list with its purchase date and expiry date.